-Fireworks as Michael Cohen testimony kicks off in House Oversight Committee
+Michael Cohen condemns Trump at hearing: ‘He is a racist.
+He is a conman.
+And he is a cheat’

 RNC TELLS MICHAEL COHEN TO ‘HAVE FUN IN PRISON,’ AS GOP READIES WAR ROOM TO PUSH BACK ON TESTIMONY

-Jordan in his opening statement ripped Democrats for calling Cohen to testify, emphasizing Cohen’s guilty plea to previously lying to Congress.
-“The first announced witness for the 116th Congress is a guy who is going to prison in two months for lying to Congress,” Jordan said.

-Jordan went on to accuse Democrats on holding the hearing so they can later try to impeach the president.
+Cohen came to the hearing with a slew of exhibits, including checks that he says are proof for his previous claims that Trump organized hush-money payments to two women who claimed affairs with Trump during the campaign.

+"I am going to jail in part because of my decision to help Mr. Trump hide that payment from the American people before they voted a few days later,” Cohen said.

-In his prepared remarks, Cohen accuses his former client, President Trump, of knowing that his adviser Roger Stone was reaching out to WikiLeaks concerning the publication of stolen Democratic National Committee emails.
+He also accused his former client of knowing an adviser, Roger Stone, was reaching out to WikiLeaks about the publication of stolen Democratic National Committee emails during the 2016 campaign.
+Trump has denied having advance knowledge.

-But Cohen apparently will not claim Trump directed those communications, and Cohen will specifically assert that he lacks direct evidence of improper collusion by the Trump campaign with Russia -- a significant admission, given Cohen's longtime status as the president's former top lawyer and fixer.
+Cohen did not claim Trump directed those communications.
+He specifically asserted that he lacks direct evidence of improper collusion by the Trump campaign with Russia -- a significant admission, given Cohen's longtime status as the president's former top lawyer and fixer.

-"Questions have been raised about whether I know of direct evidence that Mr. Trump or his campaign colluded with Russia," Cohen will testify.
+"Questions have been raised about whether I know of direct evidence that Mr. Trump or his campaign colluded with Russia," Cohen testified.
 "I do not.
 I want to be clear.
 But, I have my suspicions."

-The former Trump fixer came to the hearing with a slew of exhibits, including checks that he says are proof for his previous claims that Trump organized hush-money payments to two women who claimed affairs with Trump.

-"He asked me to pay off an adult film star with whom he had an affair, and to lie to his wife about it, which I did," Cohen will testify.
+On Wednesday, Stone denied the claim, telling Fox News: “Mr. Cohen's statement is not true."

+The much-awaited hearing began with fireworks, as Republicans portrayed Cohen as a liar and unsuccessfully moved to postpone the hearing while Democratic Chairman Elijah Cummings accused the GOP of trying to suppress the testimony.

+“The first announced witness for the 116th Congress is a guy who is going to prison in two months for lying to Congress,” Jordan said.

+Cohen told the committee: "I have lied, but I am not a liar.
+I have done bad things, but I am not a bad man."

-Cohen will additionally point to what he will call an "unusual" episode in Trump Tower in approximately June 2016, when Donald Trump, Jr. supposedly whispered about a "meeting" in Trump's ear -- followed allegedly by Trump's reply, "Ok, good.
+Cohen also pointed to what he will call an "unusual" episode in Trump Tower in approximately June 2016, when Donald Trump, Jr. supposedly whispered about a "meeting" in Trump's ear -- followed allegedly by Trump's reply, "Ok, good.
 Let me know."

+According to Cohen, "nothing went on in Trump world, especially the campaign, without Mr. Trump’s knowledge and approval.
+So, I concluded that Don Jr. was referring to that June 2016 Trump Tower meeting about dirt on Hillary with the Russian representative when he walked behind his dad’s desk that day."

+That meeting has long been a subject of contention, with participants supposedly promised dirt on Clinton, despite subsequent claims that the meeting dealt instead with other topics.
 Trump has maintained that he did not know in advance about the meeting -- backing up Trump Jr., who told the Senate Judiciary Committee the same thing in September 2017 and would face potential criminal liability if he were lying.
 But the administration has changed its accounting of whether Trump was personally involved in drafting a response to media reports about the meeting.

+Cohen outlined a slew of other alleged misdeeds by Trump, including lying about his total assets to reduce his taxes and even trying to strongarm academic officials into keeping his SAT scores and grades secret.
+And he repeatedly accused him of racism.

+“While we were once driving through a struggling neighborhood in Chicago, he commented that only black people could live that way,” Cohen said.
+“And, he told me that black people would never vote for him because they were too stupid.
+And yet I continued to work for him.”

 Early Wednesday, Trump tweeted that Cohen was "lying in order to reduce his prison time," and referred to published reports that Cohen had been disbarred by the New York State Supreme Court.